Siris-Li/C_compile_template/README.md

 ## `asm2hex.py`

+This script will be called automatically by the Makefile when compiling C files.

 The `asm2hex.py` script converts assembly files to hex files.
 It takes two command-line arguments: the input assembly file and the output hex file.

 ### Usage